-Arthur Hiou and I have been collaborating on a piece titled The First Betrayal.
-We’ve written it as a stage-play first and are moving on to a screenplay version.
+Update: 1/13/20 Arthur Hiou and I have been collaborating on a piece titled The First Betrayal.
+We’ve wrote it as a stage-play first and have recently finished the screenplay version.
 There is a second story planned.
 The story is about the life of a man named Constantine, who grows up on a military base in Egypt, isolated from others by his over-protective mother, after his Greek military father disappears.
 Constantine’s escape from his loneliness comes from watching American gangster movies on his small TV after his mother goes to bed.

 Years later, Constantine comes to Boston for college, where he meets his father’s side of the family and he struggles to fit in with their loud, over-the-top behavior.
 Constantine’s cousin Aristotle is just a few months younger than Constantine but much hipper to American ways.
 Aristotle introduces Constantine to a world of petty crime but Constantine takes to it a much deeper and much more dangerous level.
 The relationship of Constantine to the world around him and how he blurs fantasy into reality is the focus of The First Betrayal.